Stablecoin Depeg Risk for Treasury: The Plan You Need Before It Happens (2026)

 Diversification caps the damage

-The single most effective treasury-level control: per-issuer concentration limits.
+The single most effective treasury-level control is per-issuer concentration limits.
 They ensure no single issuer's depeg or freeze hits the entire position, turning a potential total liquidity loss into a bounded, survivable one.
 Diversification does not prevent a depeg — it caps the damage from any one, which is why it works regardless of which issuer has the problem (the policy control made concrete).

 The contingency playbook